It’s time to improve Michigan’s family courts.

 Children and Parents Deserve Better

-Frustrated by the lack of consistent, fair outcomes for their clients, family law attorneys have developed a stronger way forward.
-The Family Law Section of the State Bar of Michigan backs common-sense reforms that can correct much of what's going wrong in today's judicial system.
-Their plan is based on the state’s business court model, which requires judges to apply and be trained.
+The Family Law Section of the State Bar of Michigan supports common-sense reforms that can address many of the issues in today's judicial system.
+Their plan is based on the state’s business court model, which requires judges to apply for the bench and ensure they have proper training.

 Their plan is based on the principle of "one family, one judge" and requires family law judges to be well-versed in the law they'll administer.